 (Posted June 2022)

-First, the CFE needs to be experienced to be truly understood.
+First, the CPA Common Final Examination (CFE) needs to be experienced to be truly understood.
 It is hard for those outside of the process to comprehend what you are going through and how the CFE works.
 They may be wondering what all the stress and fuss is about.
 It is just an exam after all, and you have passed every exam so far, so what’s the big deal?

 The Stanley Cup finals and pond hockey are technically both hockey games.
 Likewise, the CFE and university exams are both technically examinations.
 The differences in both cases are the skill level of the players involved, the value of what is at stake and the stress level the event creates.
 The CFE is the major leagues, and it is the first time many of you will face the possibility of not succeeding in an academic pursuit.